Whether you’re a parent looking for an activity for your teens or a teen wanting to work on a DIY project, these ideas

 Gone are the days when your kids beg you to get them character bags, socks, and stationery.
 They’re just “too old” for that.

 But whether they admit it or not, they still love their favorite superhero or cartoon character.
 These DIY ceramic coasters allow them to honor that character in a not too “childish” way.

-You’ll need ceramic tile coasters, scissors, paintbrush mod podge, an old magazine or comic book featuring their favorite, and a corner rounder.
+You’ll need ceramic tile coasters, scissors, a paintbrush mod podge, an old magazine or comic book featuring their favorite, and a corner rounder.
 I chose to order my corner rounder here because they have one that cuts three different corner sizes.

 Simply decoupage the cut-out onto your ceramic tiles.
 Watch this video to learn how to decoupage.